to read the presentation in English ↗️ click on the British flag

-► Référence complète : Frison-Roche, M.-A., Never exclude Judges and Lawyers in Compliance Law", in Frison-Roche, M.-A. (ed.), Compliance Jurisdictionalisation, série "Compliance & Regulation", Journal of Regulation & Compliance (JoRC) et Bruylant, à paraître.
+► Référence complète : M.-A. Frison-Roche, "Reinforce the Judge and the Lawyer to impose Compliance Law as a characteristic of the Rule of Law", in M.-A. Frison-Roche (ed.), Compliance Jurisdictionalisation, Journal of Regulation & Compliance (JoRC) et Bruylant, coll.
+"Compliance & Regulation", 2024, p.

 📝lire l'article (en anglais)

 🚧lire le document de travail bilingue sur la base duquel cet article a été élaboré, doté de développements supplémentaires, de références techniques et de liens hypertextes

 📘lire une présentation générale de l'ouvrage, Compliance Jurisdictionalisation, dans lequel cet article est publié

 ► Résumé de l'article (fait par le Journal of Regulation & Compliance) : One can understand that the compliance mechanisms are presented with hostility because they seem designed to keep the judge away, whereas there is no Rule of Law without a judge.
 Solid arguments present compliance techniques as converging towards the uselessness of the judge (I).
 Certainly, we come across magistrates, and of all kinds, and powerful ones, but that would be a sign of imperfection: its ex-ante logic has been deployed in all its effectiveness, the judge would no longer be required...
 And the lawyer would disappear so with him...